Water Level Sensors

 Logic

 In most pondless waterfalls there is a considerable amount of water in the stream bed.
 This complicates the auto-fill system because the tank cannot be filled completely while there is water in the stream.
-If it was filled completely, the tank would overflow when the pump turned off.
+If it was filled completely, the tank would overflow when the pump was turned off.

 By using four water-level sense points, this complication can be overcome.
 The four sense points are: